napudumaran/Learning-Documentation-and-Projects/notes/expanded/Steam_Install_Explained.md

-NOTE: When I was creating this writeup on June23rd.
-2025, the Valve repository was still online, but the GPG key ring was missing from their server, leading to issues with APT installs via POP_OS's repository, and getting the keyring to install from Steam's repository.
-I am listing multiple methods for install of Steam, and I may create a flatpak version of a Steam installer.
+NOTE: As of June 23rd, 2025, the official Steam GPG key is missing from Valve’s server.
+The command below is what should allow us to download it:
+<code>cd ~/Downloads && wget https://repo.steampowered.com/steam/archive/stable/steam.gpg</code>
+...but currently results in a 404 error.
+Valve has not updated their documentation, and this is causing installation failures for new users trying to set up Steam via APT.
+We will cover multiple ways to install Steam if this kind of issue occurs.

 In order to install `steam`, we can typically just run:
 <code>sudo apt install steam</code>
-and we could but finished, but in case POP_OS's repository fails, we can try another way.
+If Pop!_OS’s default method fails, we can add Steam’s repository directly and install it through APT ourselves.

 In order to install `Steam` through an `apt` install another way, we will need to get their repository key to download from Valve (the company that made Steam) directly.
 What is a repository key, and why can't we just <code>sudo apt install</code> right now and call it a day?